 Homemade baby food is a great way to provide wholesome, tasty, quality first foods for your baby.
 Check out the resources below, batch cooking ideas for beginner baby food basics, and our favorite combinations and recipes!

 I pinky promise!
 It’s also much less expensive and less wasteful than store-bought versions.
-And honestly, it’s more convenient!
+And honestly, it’s more convenient.
+No, really.

 Yes, you have to take the time to make the food, but once you have a routine down, you’ll always have plenty of food options on hand in your fridge and freezer and you won’t ever need to run to the store (with a hungry baby in tow – no fun!) to buy your weight in jars. 😳